NeuroPSI-Neuroinformatics/NeuralNet-2024-Minischool/README.md

 ## Setup
 **Requirements:**
 - EBRAINS account.
-If you do not already have an EBRAINS account, please register one [here](https://www.ebrains.eu/page/sign-up).
+If you do not already have an EBRAINS account, please register [here](https://www.ebrains.eu/page/sign-up).
 - A web browser and an internet connection.

 ### Open an EBRAINS lab